-Ethan Henry, Luke Knull, Frederick Kyser, and Timothy Pinyayev will continue in the competition for some 7,600 National Merit Scholarships worth more than $31 million that will be offered in the spring of 2021.
+Ethan Henry, Luke Knull, Frederick Kyser, and Timothy Pinyayev were named National Merit Semifinalists in the 66th annual National Merit Scholarship Program.
+They will continue in the competition for some 7,600 National Merit Scholarships worth more than $31 million that will be offered in the spring of 2021.
 To be considered for a National Merit Scholarship award, semifinalists must fulfill several requirements to advance to the Finalist level of the competition.

-Pictured l to r: Luke Knull, Ethan Henry, and Frederick Kyser.
+National Merit Semifinalists (l to r): Luke Knull, Ethan Henry, and Frederick Kyser.
 Not pictured: Timothy Pinyayev.

 National Merit Commended Students (l to r): Ethan Bisselberg, Yvonne Colson, Nathan Born, Alexandra Born.
 Not pictured: Elise Hertzman